claudioc/treenee/README.md

 Each configuration option meaning is described in the settings.json template file.

-If you want to create a sample tree, run `node index --sample-tree` to output a JSON that you can use as a starting point.
+If you want to create a sample tree, run `node index --sample-tree` to output a YAML that you can use as a starting point.

 ## Security